PMDev483/cs-azure-integration-bicep/README.md

 The evaluation of the assigned Azure policy responsible for the diagnostic settings creation can take some time to properly evaluate which resources need to be remediated (See [Evaluation Triggers](https://learn.microsoft.com/en-us/azure/governance/policy/how-to/get-compliance-data#evaluation-triggers)).

 Make sure that all the existing subscriptions are properly listed under [resources to remediate](https://learn.microsoft.com/en-us/azure/governance/policy/how-to/remediate-resources?tabs=azure-portal#step-2-specify-remediation-task-details) when creating the remediation tasks.

+#### Tenant ID, application ID, principal ID, and scope are not allowed to be updated

+It is possible that you encounter this error when running the registering a management group using Bicep.
+This happens when you have pre-existing role assignments of the **Monitoring Contributor**, **Lab Services Reader** and **Azure Event Hubs Data Owner**  roles to a deleted management identity created by the **CrowdStrike IOA** policy assignment.

+In the Azure portal, navigate to Management Groups and select the tenant root group.

+Go to Access Control (IAM) and delete all role assignments of the **Monitoring Contributor**, **Lab Services Reader** and **Azure Event Hubs Data Owner** roles assigned to **Identity not found**

 ## Contributing

 If you want to develop new content or improve on this collection, please open an issue or create a pull request.
 All contributions are welcome!